bzw133/SHAARP.ml/docs/input.md

 To apply the preset values, first select the layer from the material selection sub-panel and then click the `Preset i` button to apply the properties stored in the i preset to the selected layer. `Clear Presets` removes all the saved preset information.

-Note: Presets save only the information related to the material and does not save the experimental settings such as wavelength, polarimetry setup or the experimental geometry.

 !!! note
+	Presets save only the information related to the material and does not save the experimental settings such as wavelength, polarimetry setup or the experimental geometry.

+!!! note
-	Note: Presets currently do not save the information across different sessions.
+	Presets currently do not save the information across different sessions.

 ### SHG Simulation

 !!! note
-	Note: Please click `Update` after providing the material inputs to save the multilayer.
+	Please click `Update` after providing the material inputs to save the multilayer.

 !!! note
-	Note: SHG simulation fails if symbolic expressions (for thickness and SHG tensor) are provided in the `Set Material Properties` tab.
+	SHG simulation fails if symbolic expressions (for thickness and SHG tensor) are provided in the `Set Material Properties` tab.

 The following sub-panels describe the required parameters for generating the polar plots, Fresnel coefficients and Maker fringes.